ShaileshDivey/otter_helper/README.md

   6. Verify that the appropriate files specified in the assignments are in the associated `config/course/files/` folder.

   7. Verify that the roster is setup in `config/course/roster.xlsx`.
 This includes 1 sheet which maps GitHub id to student id (if using GitHub classroom) and 1 that is a template downloaded from Blackboard.

-  8. Update the course and assignment you are grading in the cell below.
+  8. Update set the `course` and `assignment_id` varaibles in the `grade.ipynb` notebook to be consistent with the paths files downloaded and the `config.yml` file.
+To run the sample assignments, just keep `course` set to `sample-class` and select `blackboard` or `github-classroom` for the `assignment_id`.

-**After completing the above, you are ready to launch the [grading notebook](https://github.com/jkuruzovich/otter_helper/blob/master/notebooks/grade.ipynb) and run the associated steps.**
+**After completing the above, you are run the [grade.ipynb notebook](https://github.com/jkuruzovich/otter_helper/blob/master/notebooks/grade.ipynb).**

 Good luck!
-Please post any questions here or the Otter slack channel.
+Please post any questions here or the Otter Slack channel.